NeuroSky: Products produced in conjunction with NeuroSky using NeuroSky technology

 Star Wars Force Trainer: The Star Wars Force Trainer was produced in conjunction with Uncle Milton inc. and released for the 2009 Christmas season (it was released for pre-sale midnight July 23, 2009).
 It is a game in which players lift a ball by concentrating.
 The ball is levitated by a fan and concentration is measured using NeuroSky technology.
 The ball is designed to look like the ball Luke trained with to learn how to control the Force in the first Star Wars.
-The toy was a commercial success.

 MindRDR: MindRDR is a Google Glass application created by This Place that connects a Neurosky MindWave sensor to Google Glass to allow concentration and relaxation outputs from the biosensor to take and share photos on Twitter and Facebook without physical or verbal interaction.
 MindRDR was released in July 2014.